Feckenham Forest: Poaching and disputes

 Poaching and encroachment on royal rights was not simply a matter of the poor taking game and, when caught, being executed.
 Many of the documented offences involved either noblemen or churchmen and were punished by heavy fines.
 The Bishop of Worcester was fined 500 marks (£333/6/8d) in 1290 for "trespasses of vert and venison" and a further £200 in 1291.
 Under Henry III, however, the Church of St Mary, that is Worcester Cathedral, was granted rights to hunt in their own forests, so that "no forester, verderer or other bailiffs of the King's shall in future intermeddle in the woods saving in matters touching the King's venison".

-Land disputes are also recorded with the Abbotts of Evesham, who enclosed a large part of the forest, when it was at its greatest extent, arguing they had the right under old charters.
+Land disputes are also recorded with the Abbots of Evesham, who enclosed a large part of the forest, when it was at its greatest extent, arguing they had the right under old charters.
 Their wood at Sambourne was seized in 1280 as compensation.